fox5352/YaYeetAlloc/README.md

     ptr1 = rent_free(<size you want>);// can return NULL if allocator failed

-    *pr1 = 12412;// use point by dereferencing the pointer
+    *ptr1 = 12412;// use point by dereferencing the pointer

-    //TODO: freeing memory isn't yet implemented
+    yeet(ptr1)// free the memory allocated
 }

 ```